madhurpurohit/frontend-development-journey/5. React.js Advance/Learn-Tanstack-Query/Tanstack-Guide.md

 Here we firstly select those API which support pagination, & if the website doesn't support pagination like jsonplaceholder.typicode.com than we restrict the data like here we restrict the post to load only 3 post. & than we apply pagination here we always use `placeholderData` key in useQuery & pass `keepPreviousData`.

-**placeholderData:** placeholderData is a TanStack Query option that lets we show some temporary or "placeholder" data while your actual data is loading (especially useful when changing query parameters like page numbers or filters).
+**placeholderData:** placeholderData is a TanStack Query option that lets we show some temporary or "placeholder" data while our actual data is loading (especially useful when changing query parameters like page numbers or filters).

 - ➡️ **Think of it like this:**